seanhig/iics-secure-agent/README.md

 - Before cloning the repository on Windows ensure git autoCRLF is turned off `git config --global core.autocrlf false`.

-- Use Git Bash to run the `build.sh` script.
+- Use Git Bash to run the `build.sh` and `run.sh` scripts.

 ## Docker Compose

-> Coming soon
+A sample `docker-compose` file is provided.
+It uses the same [.env](.env.sample) file environment variable settings.

+The stack includes MS SQL Server and MySQL along with this IICS secure agent container.

+`bash compose.sh` will launch the `iics-secure-docker-agent` stack.

+or

+`docker-compose -p "iics_agent_stack" up -d`

+> The compose stack is good for completing Informatica training sessions

 ## Screenshots